kyleorman/TruVium/README.md

 TruVium is a comprehensive development environment specifically designed for hardware description language (HDL) development and general-purpose programming.
 It provides a fully automated setup using Vagrant, incorporating best-in-class development tools, editors, and language support.
 TruVium aims to streamline the HDL development workflow by providing a consistent, reproducible environment across different platforms.

+# 🚨 Important Notice

+> **Please Note:**
+> - The current default OS is **Ubuntu**, but I plan to switch to **Arch** as the default while keeping Ubuntu as a stable fallback.
+>   - **Reason:** Arch packages are more up-to-date, and the installation can be parallelized, significantly reducing spin-up time.
+>
+> ### Other Notable Features Planned for TruVium:
+> - **Command Wrapper in Rust:**
+>   A tool to simplify the usage of TruVium commands and enable seamless configuration management.
+> - **Dockerized HDL Development Tools:**
+>   Lightweight, containerized tools tailored for HDL-specific development, ensuring minimal system footprint.
+> - **HDL Documentation Generation:**
+>   Automating the creation of high-quality documentation for HDL projects.
+> - **CI/CD Integration:**
+>   Streamlined continuous integration and deployment workflows to enhance development efficiency.

 ## Features

 ### Core Development Environment